frankflucero/Customer-Success-Best-Practices/README.md

 -	See Ctm Succ Maturity curve
 -	Companies need to improve on Tech Touch elements and breaking down Silos.
 -	Need to do In-App engagements – feedback and surveys

+Leadership:
+-	Lead by inspiration not by dictation
+-	Ask questions
+-	Listen more than talking
+-	Be VOC and carry through organization
+-	Learn about employees and ctms – their desires and input
+-	Kind and inclusive environment